 There can be multiple sources for the money invested in a company.
 The most common sources are public pension and endowment funds, other companies, funds contributed by wealthy individuals, and various foundations.

 Why venture capital?

-Gaining an investment from a venture capital firm means a significant influx not only of cash, but also professional advice, and will send a clear message that your business has done well - which can potentially attract buyers or those interested in a merger.
+Gaining an investment from a venture capital firm means a significant influx not only of cash, but also professional advice, and will send a clear message that your business has done well - which can potentially attract buyers or those interested in a merger or acquisition (M&A).